paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-103-better-utilization-of-investments-leading-to-development.md

 #### References in Text
 The Federal Credit Reform Act of 1990, referred to in subsec. (b)(3), is title V of Pub.
 L. 93–344 as added by Pub.
 L. 101–508, title XIII, § 13201(a), Nov.
 5, 1990, 104 Stat.
 1388–609, which is classified generally to subchapter III (§ 661 et seq.) of chapter 17A of Title 2, The Congress.
 For complete classification of this Act to the Code, see Short Title note set out under [section 621 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section621&num=0&edition=prelim) and Tables.

+#### Amendments
+2025—Subsec. (c)(3)(C).
+Pub.
+L. 119–60, § 8741(b), inserted “, localized workforces, and partner country economic security” after “markets”.

+Subsec. (c)(4)(A).
+Pub.
+L. 119–60, § 8741(c), substituted “40” for “30”.

+Subsec. (c)(7).
+Pub.
+L. 119–60, § 8741(a), added par.
+(7).

+Subsec. (f).
+Pub.
+L. 119–60, § 8742, added subsec. (f) and struck out former subsec. (f).
+Prior to amendment, text read as follows: “The Corporation may administer and manage special projects and programs in support of specific transactions undertaken by the Corporation, including programs of financial and advisory support that provide private technical, professional, or managerial assistance in the development of human resources, skills, technology, capital savings, or intermediate financial and investment institutions or cooperatives, and including the initiation of incentives, grants, or studies for energy, women’s economic empowerment, microenterprise households, or other small business activities.”

 <a id="section-9623"></a>
 ## § 9623.
 Terms and conditions